nikku/wuffle/README.md

 * Only contributors can update issues
 * Configure columns and GitHub label to column mappings
 * Automatically moves your issues across columns, as you develop
-* Filter issues by name, label, and more
+* Filter issues by name, issue label, and more
-* Reorder / manually update issues if needed
+* Reorder / manually update isissuessues if needed

 ## Resources